 In order to cut costs, you may want to do your own patent search.
 This is a smart move, but you must be careful.
 You will likely miss a number of things a professional could discover.
 Here are some tips:

 - Spend some time familiarizing yourself with prior art.

 - Learn about professional strategies and free tools to aid you.

 - Take a look at USPTO's search page.
 It contains a database of U.S. patents from 1976 on, and patent applications since March 2001.
 You can also conduct bibliographic searches for patents back to 1790.

 - Free Patents Online is another excellent tool.
 You can find PDF files here, making it easier to see images.

 - If you find any existing patent on the USPTO site, make sure you check it out on Free Patents Online as well.

 - Google offers a faster patent search but has fewer search parameters.
 It's best for a wider, initial search.
 As you narrow down, move on to the USPTO site.

 - Remember that Google Patent Search database contains some loopholes.
 Also, the latest patents are not often available.
 However, it covers patents dating back to 1790s, when the first patent was granted.
 It makes it a good source for searching old references.

 If you need help with invention patent search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.